 Supervisor Malia Cohen

-was elected in November 2010 to represent the residents of San Francisco’s 10th District, including the Bayview Hunters Point, Potrero Hill, Dogpatch, and Visitacion Valley neighborhoods.
+was elected in November 2010 and re-elected in November 2014 to represent the residents of San Francisco's 10th District, including the Bayview Hunters Point, Potrero Hill, Dogpatch, and Visitacion Valley neighborhoods.

 Note: Click on the photo of Supervisor Cohen to open high resolution copy.
 After opening, right click on the photo to save image.